 There are a few more detailed, nitty-gritty suggestions we can touch on to wrap up this book on listening to and studying Scripture.
 But we’ll wait to take them up in our last installment.

-We now conclude with several principles that help us interpret Scripture in ways that honor its God-given nature and purpose.
+Let’s now look at principles that help us interpret Scripture in ways that honor its God-given nature and purpose.